almuksid/InteractiveJavaScript/README.md

 ---
 ---

-# 4. Array Some Method
+# 4. Array: Some Method

-## Is there at least one male character?
+## Some: Is there at least one male character?
 ```js
 const oneMaleChar = characters.some(el => el.gender == 'male');
 console.log(oneMaleChar);
 ```
 ---

-## Is there at least one character with blue eyes?
+## Some: Is there at least one character with blue eyes?
 ```js
 const oneBlueEyes = characters.some(el => el.eye_color == 'blue');
 console.log(oneBlueEyes);
 ```
 ---

-// Is there at least one character taller than 200?
+## Some: Is there at least one character taller than 200?

 ```js
 const oneTaller200 = characters.some(el => el.height > 200);